-Other than pest and insects the main problem with gomphrena is overwatering.
-Overwatering is the ultimate cause of root rot and yellowing of plant in case of gomphrena.
-I always recommend to let the soil dry completely before watering the next time.
-Also, water only a bit that is necessary for the plant.
+Other than pests and insects the main problem with gomphrena is overwatering.
+Overwatering is the ultimate cause of root rot and yellowing of plants in the case of gomphrena.
+I always recommend letting the soil dry completely before watering it the next time.
+Also, water is only a bit that is necessary for the plant.
 If you see that the soil is getting soggy then place it in direct sunlight.
 Also changing the soil is a good effort to protect the plant.
-This is why I personally report gomphrena each year.
+This is why I report gomphrena each year.

-Though you need not fertilize gomphrena, lack of nutrient can cause damage to the plant sometimes.
+Though you need not fertilize gomphrena, a lack of nutrients can cause damage to the plant sometimes.
 To solve this problem you should provide liquid fertilizer to the plants once a month.

 The main pest that is known to infect or damage gomphrena is the Aphids.
-Aphids are the tiny pest that sucks the sap from the stem of a plant.
-It can be green, black or white in color.
-Especially the green-colored aphid is very common is gomphrena.
+Aphids are a tiny pest that sucks the sap from the stem of a plant.
+It can be green, black, or white.
+Especially the green-colored aphid that is very common in gomphrena.

 How do you take care of gomphrena?

-Follow the steps to care your gomphrena plants.
+Follow the steps to care for your gomphrena plants.

 - Step1: Water regularly and never make the soil soggy.
 Water the plant only when it is needed and keep the soil dry.